 "Every year, the freshmen would say, 'You're going to stay 'til I graduate, won't you?'," Sterner said.
 "Four years ago, I told this group of guys, 'I will stay until you graduate.
 Then I'm going to retire.'

 "It's something I could look to four years ago and, at that point in time, I probably would have been emotional about it when I decided.
-But now, I'm
+But now, I'm content with it."

 Sterner began his coaching career as a diving coach at York Suburban for four years under Dick Guyer, who himself retired just a few years ago after four decades at the Trojans' helm.